Skip to main content

 Every employer except the state shall secure the payment of compensation in one or more of the following ways: (a) By being insured against liability to pay compensation by one or more insurers duly authorized to write compensation insurance in this state. (b) By securing from the Director of Industrial Relations a certificate of consent to self-insure either as an individual employer, or as one employer in a group of employers, which may be issued upon furnishing proof satisfactory to the director of ability to self-insure and to pay any compensation that may become due to his or her employees.

-Section 3700 requires every California employer to secure workers' comp insurance through an admitted carrier or qualify as a certified self-insured employer.
+Labor Code 3700 requires every California employer to secure workers' comp insurance through an admitted carrier or qualify as a certified self-insured employer.
+Both routes are mandatory.
+No employer is exempt except the state.

-Which California employers must actually comply with §3700?
+Which California employers must comply with Labor Code 3700?

-What are the two §3700 California compliance routes?
+What are the two Labor Code 3700 compliance routes?

-Under California Labor Code §3700, a California employer satisfies the comp insurance mandate by one of two routes.
-Route one is purchasing a comp policy from an insurer admitted to transact comp business in California.
-Route two is qualifying as a self-insured employer through the Department of Industrial Relations Office of Self-Insurance Plans, which requires posting security, financial-strength demonstration, and ongoing reporting.
-The §3700 California requirement is non-delegable.
+Route one is purchasing a policy from an insurer admitted to transact comp business in California.
+Route two is qualifying as a self-insured employer through the Department of Industrial Relations Office of Self-Insurance Plans.

-How does §3700 interact with the Uninsured Employers Benefits Trust Fund?
+How does Labor Code 3700 interact with the Uninsured Employers Benefits Trust Fund?

 Injured at work?
 Call (661) 273-1780